-EDITOR Default editor to use in -e (sudoedit) mode if neither SUDO_EDITOR nor VISUAL is set.
-MAIL In -i mode or when env_reset is enabled in sudoers , set to the mail spool of the target user.
-HOME Set to the home directory of the target user if -i or -H are specified, env_reset or always_set_home are set in sudoers , or when the -s option is specified and set_home is set in sudoers . РАТН May be overridden by the security policy.
-SHELL Used to determine shell to run with -s option.
-SUDO_ASKPASS Specifies the path to a helper program used to read the password if no terminal is available or if the -A option is specified.
-SUDO_COMMAN D Set to the command run by sudo.
+Set to the command run by sudo.

 SUDO_EDITOR Default editor to use in -e (sudoedit) mode.
 SUDO_GID Set to the group ID of the user who invoked sudo.
-SUDO_PROMPT Used as the default password prompt.
+SUDO_PROMPT Used as the default password prompt unless the -p option was specified.
 SUDO_PS1 If set, PS1 will be set to its value for the program being run.
 SUDO_UID Set to the user ID of the user who invoked sudo.
 SUDO_USER Set to the login name of the user who invoked sudo.
-USER Set to the target user (root unless the -u option is specified).
+USER Set to the same value as LOGNAME, described above.
 VISUAL Default editor to use in -e (sudoedit) mode if SUDO_EDITOR is not set.